-What makes the August eclipse all the more special is it’s a total eclipse, which blocks out the sun more completely than a more common annular eclipse.
-Such a thing hasn’t been viewable from American soil in 38 years!
+What makes the 2017 solar eclipse all the more special is it’s a total eclipse, where the sun is blocked out more completely than during a more common annular eclipse.
+Such a thing hasn’t been viewable from American soil in 38 years, so be sure to take a picture!
+It will be one of the most impressive celestial events of the year.
 So why should you be excited about this event?
 Read on and we’ll explain.

 Why do solar eclipses happen?